AST SpaceMobile's Options: A Look at What the Big Money is Thinking

-Investors with a lot of money to spend have taken a bearish stance on AST SpaceMobile (NASDAQ:ASTS).
+Whales with a lot of money to spend have taken a noticeably bullish stance on AST SpaceMobile.

+Looking at options history for AST SpaceMobile (NASDAQ:ASTS) we detected 22 trades.

+If we consider the specifics of each trade, it is accurate to state that 54% of the investors opened trades with bullish expectations and 36% with bearish.

 Noteworthy Options Activity: